florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 **Option C -- Patch an existing INT8 kernel.** Use the NVIDIA template library that powers CUTLASS.
 CuTe handles tile indexing, shared memory swizzling, and MMA dispatch through a compile-time algebra.
 SageAttention3 takes this path for its SM120 FP4 kernel.
 The trade-off is visibility: CuTe generates the correct PTX, but the fragment layout, the scale distribution across lanes, and the container bit packing are all resolved inside the templates.
 If something goes wrong, the debugging surface is the template instantiation stack, not the instruction.
 Since the goal of this project was to document exactly how the FP4 pipeline works at the instruction level, using CuTe would have hidden the very thing I was trying to see.

 I went with **Option A**.
-The trade-off is clear: more manual work, more room for bugs, but absolute certainty about where every value lives.
-For a fused kernel where the entire point is keeping data in registers, that certainty is worth it.
+More manual work, more room for bugs, but every decision is visible in the code: which bytes go into which register, which lane reads which scale, how the nibble sits inside its container.
+That visibility is the point.

 ---